 It’s extremely important to fixate our mindset on the idea that the journey is the joy of the process, not just the end goal.
 The same idea can be applied to setting out on a carb cutting journey.
 Americans and much of the world have very strong mental and emotional ties to carbohydrates.
 It’s a way of life, its part of our lifestyles and culture, it just simply goes against modern day thinking to cut out carbs.
 But just because you’re taking the right steps in the carb cutting direction doesn’t mean you’re going to change the representation or image of yourself within your roles of family and society – it simply means that you are making an adjustment to take an interest and investment in your health.

 Carb cutting is an adjustment.
 As you immerse yourself into the ketogenic lifestyle, you may quickly discover cutting carbs and sugar out of your diet can be hard.
 You have to be willing to commit to changing years of eating habits and maybe even introduce new foods.
 Which, unfortunately, is easier said than done.
-You may even get the keto flu (read more about the keto flu HERE).
+You may even get the keto flu.

-How Many Carbs Should You Eat In a Day on Keto?
+How Many Carbs Should You Eat A Day on Keto?